ibm-cloud-docs/vpc/file_storage_vpc_plan.md

 When you're planning to create file shares on your VPC, you might find this checklist helpful to set up and use the file service.
 {: shortdesc}

-{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, Sydney, Sao Paulo, and Tokyo regions.
+{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, Sydney, Sao Paulo, Tokyo, and Toronto regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 ## Planning for creating file shares